chnm/crdh-jekyll/_essays/v02-05-mapping-black-ecologies.md

 ### Bibliography

+Commission for Racial Justice.
+"Toxic Wastes and Race in the United States: A National Report on the Racial and Socio-Economic characteristics of Communities with Hazardous Waste Sites."
+New York: United Church of Christ, 1987.

+Federal Writers' Project. *Slave Narratives: A Folk History of Slavery in the United States from Interviews with Former Slaves*.
+Federal Writer's Project.
+Library of Congress. <https://lccn.loc.gov/41021619>.

 Gilmore, Ruth Wilson.
 "Fatal Couplings of Power and Difference: Notes on Racism and Geography." *The Professional Geographer* 54, no. 1 (2002): 15--24. <https://doi.org/10.1111/0033-0124.00310>.

 Greene, Jack P., ed. *The Diary of Colonel Landon Carter of Sabine Hall, 1752--1778*.
 Charlottesville: University of Virginia Press, 1965.

-Federal Writers' Project. *Slave Narratives: A Folk History of Slavery in the United States from Interviews with Former Slaves*.
-Federal Writer's Project.
-Library of Congress. <https://lccn.loc.gov/41021619>.

 Hanchard, Michael.
 "Black Memory versus State Memory: Notes toward a Method." *Small Axe* 12, no. 2 (June 2008): 45--62. <https://doi.org/10.1215/-12-2-45>.

+Hare, Nathan.
+“Black Ecology.” *The Black Scholar* 1, no. 6 (2016): 2--8. <https://doi.org/10.1080/00064246.1970.11728700>.

 Hartman, Saidiya. *Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America*.
 New York: Oxford University Press, 1997.